 I will be honest with you I have never been so tired in my whole life.
 In order to take care of what really matters you have to step completely outside of yourself and put everything on the line.
 Pushing myself to the brink each day did not come without its share of consequences.
 When you focus on what really matters there are always casualties in other aspects of life.
 But does that really matter?
 When we translate that down to our business life do we have the ability to take a pen and paper and write three things down that really matter about our business?
 Has your definition of what really matters changed over time?

-I am sure there are much more finite points to discuss on this topic.
+I am sure there are much more finite points to discuss regarding this topic.
 What really matters to you?
-I would love your read your thoughts in the comment section below.
+I would love to read your thoughts in the comment section below.

 Written by Jonathan Saar

 C Poole says

 Great post Jonathan!
 You are so right in our hustle, bustle world People are what matter the most!
 Thanks for sharing.
 Cyndee